-- Updated driver for proprietary 2,4 GHz module Thyone-I to add new features of latest module firmware - Updated driver for Bluetooth® LE module Proteus-III add new features of latest module firmware
+- Updated driver for proprietary 2,4 GHz module Thyone-I to add new features of latest module firmware - Updated driver for Bluetooth® LE module Proteus-III add new features of latest module firmware - This is the final version of the Wireless Connectivity SDK for Raspberry Pi.
+The SDK repository has been archived and the SDK will not be developed any further.

-2.3 Host integration
+3.3 Host integration

-As described in chapter 2.1 the functions in the Wireless Connectivity SDK have been developed on the Raspberry Pi platform.
-To use all the features of the radio module, the module's drivers in the SDK have to be ported to the new custom platform.
+As described in chapter 3.1, the Wireless Connectivity SDK provides an implementation for the Raspberry Pi platform.
+In order to use all the features of the radio module with a different type of host microcontroller, the module's drivers in the SDK have to be ported to the new custom platform.

-In the following example, the steps involved in porting the drivers of the Bluetooth® LE 4.2 radio module Proteus-I to a custom platform is described.
+In the following example, the steps involved in porting the drivers of the Bluetooth® LE 4.2 radio module Proteus-I to a custom platform are described.

-- The directories drivers/global and drivers/ProteusI as well as the file WE_common.h have to be integrated to the custom project. - In the function InitDriver of the file ProteusI.c, a thread is defined that listens to confirmation and indication messages that are transmitted from the attached radio module to the host processor.
+- The directories drivers/global and drivers/ProteusI as well as the file WE_common.h have to be integrated into the custom project.

+- In the function InitDriver of the file ProteusI.c, a thread is defined that listens to confirmation and indication messages that are transmitted from the attached radio module to the host processor.